Ares-Developers/Ares-docs/bugfixes/type2/hardcodedwallgateinteractions.rst

-.. index:: Walls; Gates can be slammed onto any walls not just GAWALL or NAWALL.
+.. index:: Walls; Gates can be slammed onto any walls not just GAWALL or NAWALL

 ================================
 Hardcoded Wall/Gate Interactions